Shot Perfect Staff

 Blake Berning has been involved with basketball throughout his life.
 Blake played three years of varsity basketball in Mineral Point, Wisconsin.
 At Mineral Point High School, he was part of a regional championship team, a team captain, and an all-

 conference player.
 After high school, Blake attended the University of Wisconsin-La Crosse where he earned his Bachelor's degree in Exercise and Sport Science with a concentration in coaching competitive athletics, and a minor in psychology.
 While attending UW-La Crosse, Blake coached basketball at the middle/high school level, led an annual summer basketball camp in Onalaska, and assisted with UW-La Crosse's youth summer basketball camp.
-Along with his role with Shot Perfect, Blake is pursuing a Master's degree in Sport Administration from UW-La Crosse.
+Blake has also earned a Master's degree in Sport Administration from UW-La Crosse.

 Erik A. Haslam

 Erik Haslam, like most high school players, played two years of varsity basketball, earning

 All-Conference Honorable Mention honors his senior year at

 South Milwaukee High School.
 After graduating from high school in June of 1992, he